 When applying for O'Licence you will need the to meet the following requirements.
 Please ensure you are ready before starting the procedure:

-Financial standing - you will be required to demonstrate that you or the organisation that is applying for the operator's licence holds enough funds to support the cost of operating vehicles and keeping them in serviceable condition.
-Minimum financial standing requirements are published by the Traffic Commissioner every year.
-There is a significant difference of minimum requirements for restricted and for standard licences.
-You will be required to submit a bank statement to the application and the average funds availability will be calculated by the Traffic Commissioner's Team.
-This is calculated over at least 28 days period taken from lat three months before the application.
-Please note that the bank or any other statement needs to be in the ORGANISATION'S NAME !
+Financial standing - you will be required to demonstrate that you or the organisation that is applying for the Operator's Licence holds access to sufficient funds to support the cost of operating vehicles and keep them in serviceable condition.
+The minimum financial standing requirements are published by the Traffic Commissioner every year.
+There is a significant difference in the minimum requirements for Restricted and for Standard Licences.
+Please note that the bank or any other statement needs to be in the applicant's (in the case of Limited companies this must be in the company's name, and in the case of a sole trader the individuals name).
 Funds available in company director's account who applies for limited company will not be counted.
 Overdraft and credit card facilities can also be used to support the application, but again this needs to be in the name of the person or organisation applying for the O'Licence.
 The full requirements are explained in Senior Traffic Commissioner's statutory guidance where you can find alternative ways to meet financial standing requirements

 Vehicle Parking - OPERATING CENTRE.
-The vehicles that will be authorised on the operator's licence need to have sufficient parking facility for the time they are not in use.
-This is known as the operating centre and you need to own this place or have permission to park heavy vehicles or buses in this place.
-There can be more then one operating centre allocated for one operator's licence as long as they are located in the same traffic area.
+The vehicles that will be authorised on the Operator's Licence need to have a sufficient parking facility for the time they are not in use.
+This is known as an operating centre, and you need to own this place or have permission to park heavy goods vehicles or buses there.
+There can be more then one operating centre allocated for one Operator's Licence as long as they are located in the same traffic area.
 If operating centres are located in different traffic areas separate applications will be required.
-Operating centre needs to be approved by the Traffic Commissioner before it can be used.
-In order to get that approval the operator needs to place a public notice within 21 days of application in a local newspaper stating that they plan to use given location as operating centre and specify how many vehicles and trailers will be operated.
-This gives general public opportunity to object if they believe the activities of the operator will affect enjoyment of their land.
-IT is very important to place the public notice with correct wording, in time and in the publication that will be accepted by the Traffic Commissioner.
+The operating centre needs to be approved by the Traffic Commissioner before it can be used.
+In order to get that approval the operator needs to place a public notice within 21 days of application in a local newspaper stating that they plan to use a given location as an operating centre and specify how many vehicles and trailers will be operated.
+This gives the general public an opportunity to object if they believe the activities of the operator will affect enjoyment of their land.
+It is very important to issue the public notice with correct wording and in the correct time-frame and as otherwise it won't be be accepted by the Traffic Commissioner.
 FAILURE TO DO THAT IS LIKELY TO RESULT IN REJECTION OF APPLICATION!

 Transport Manager - Applicants for standard licences will need to demonstrate professional competence in road haulage.
-For this you will require the transport manager CPC qualification ( Certificate of Professional Competence).
-This is not the same as driver CPC so please do not confuse those two qualifications as driver CPC will not suffice for the operator's licence application.
-Transport manager CPC is obtained through examination or through acquired rights for people who have been in charge of fleets before the qualification was brought in.
-Restricted licence operators are not required to engage transport manager/CPC holder.
-Business owner, director or employee can hold this qualification and therefore be named as the transport manager on the operator's licence.
+For this you will require the Transport Manager CPC qualification ( Certificate of Professional Competence).
+This is not the same as driver CPC so please do not confuse those two qualifications as driver CPC will not suffice for the Operator's Licence application.
+The Transport Manager CPC is obtained through examination or through acquired rights for people who have been in charge of fleets before the qualification was brought in.
+Restricted Licence operators are not required to engage Transport Manager/CPC holder.
+Business owner, director or employee can hold this qualification and therefore be named as the transport manager on the Operator's Licence.
 It is very important to remember that this person needs to exercise continuous and effective control over the drivers , vehicles and operation as the authority needs to go together with responsibility.
-This is not to be taken lightly as the person taking responsibility for the operator's licence accepts responsibility for safe operation of the fleet.
-If the organisation does not employ a CPC holder and none of the owners or directors holds a CPC qualification the organisation can engage external transport manager.
+This is not to be taken lightly as the person taking responsibility for the Operator's Licence accepts the responsibility for safe operation of the fleet.
+If the organisation does not employ a CPC holder and none of the owners or directors holds a CPC qualification the organisation can engage external Transport Manager.
 This option is very popular among small fleet operators where one person takes responsibility for the operator's licence and develops relationship with the company.
-Please note that some transport managers are only limited to national operations.
+Please note that some Transport Managers are only limited to national operations.

 Previous licence history, convictions, bankruptcy or insolvency history - you will need to declare your previous history during the application as Traffic Commissioner needs to be assured that the licences are given to people with good repute